-In my earlier postings I have dealt with "Employees don't leave companies, they leave their 'boss' How many of you agree / disagree," and I said I disagree.
+In my earlier postings, I have dealt with "Employees don't leave companies; they leave their 'boss.'
+How many of you agree/disagree?" and I said I disagree.
 Now to the next question:

-Here is my submission: FIRST BREAK ALL THE RULES, A Best Seller which sold millions of copies authored by MARCUS BUCKINGHAM & CURT COFFMANWHAT THE WORLD'S GREATEST MANAGERS DO DIFFERENTLY, BASED ON IN-DEPTH INTERVIEWS BY THE GALLUP ORGANIZATION OF OVER 80,000 MANAGERS IN OVER 400 COMPANIES-THE LARGEST STUDY OF ITS KIND EVER UNDERTAKEN.
+Here is my submission: FIRST BREAK ALL THE RULES, a bestseller which sold millions of copies, authored by MARCUS BUCKINGHAM & CURT COFFMAN.
+WHAT THE WORLD'S GREATEST MANAGERS DO DIFFERENTLY, BASED ON IN-DEPTH INTERVIEWS BY THE GALLUP ORGANIZATION OF OVER 80,000 MANAGERS IN OVER 400 COMPANIES - THE LARGEST STUDY OF ITS KIND EVER UNDERTAKEN.

-A mini extract from the book:
+A Mini Extract from the Book:

-These twelve questions don't capture everything you may want to know about your work place, but they do capture the most information and the most important information.
-They measure the core elements needed to at tract, focus, and keep the most talented employees.
+"Measuring the strength of a workplace can be simplified to twelve questions.
+These twelve questions don't capture everything you may want to know about your workplace, but they do capture the most information and the most important information.
+They measure the core elements needed to attract, focus, and keep the most talented employees.

 Here they are: